agile-ts/documentation/docs/quick_start/React.md

 Then we can bring our first Collection to life, which got the initial Item `{id: 1, name: "Clean Bathroom"}`.
 Besides the creation, we store the Collection permanently in the `localStorage` with the help of the `persist()` function.
-So if you refresh the page your modifications to the todo list shouldn't be lost.
+So if you refresh the page, your modifications to the todo list shouldn't be lost.

 ```ts
 const myFirstCollection = useAgile(MY_FIRST_COLLECTION);